trobbie/commhelper/README.md

 Ensure dependent services are running.
 Then change working directory to frontend/web.
 Run `ng serve` for a dev web server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Running unit tests
-Ensure dependent services are running.
-Then change working directory to frontend/web.
+Dependent services are not needed (since unit tests).
+Change working directory to frontend/web.
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 This is also automatically run in CircleCI after remote GIT pushes.